 2. Lack of standardization and interoperability

-The problems arising due to lack of standardization and interoperability are almost is similar to those that were happening in the earlier days of invention of different computer systems by different manufacturers and developers.
+The problems arising due to lack of standardization and interoperability are almost is similar to those that were happening in the earlier days of the invention of different computer systems by different manufacturers and developers.
 There was going to be the obvious question of whether parts or software from one manufacturer/developer would work with a machine from another.

 Another aspect is that of connectivity with existing enterprise systems.
 From a technical standpoint, not a single organization would want to overhaul systems on a single day -- only a startup would want to start off with a nascent tech: usually, tech adoption in an existing organization happens gradually over a period of time and that means new technology need to be readily "hook-able" to existing systems with the intention of not entirely replacing the system immediately but extending its functionality or improving processes as part of the entire system.

-According to Deloitte study, cloud-based code repository GitHub features more than 6,500 active blockchain projects that use diverse platforms with multiple coding languages, protocols, consensus mechanisms, and privacy measures.
+According to a Deloitte study, cloud-based code repository GitHub features more than 6,500 active blockchain projects that use diverse platforms with multiple coding languages, protocols, consensus mechanisms, and privacy measures.
 Standardization helps to develop systems that can integrate with each other as well as with existing systems, sharing of blockchain solutions, collaborating on application development, and validating proofs of concepts.

-There are a number of attempts to standardize operations in addition to Enterprise Ethereum Alliance initiatives, including formation of Decentralized Identity Foundation and use of GS1 standards by IBM and Microsoft for their Hyperledger projects.
+There are a number of attempts to standardize operations in addition to Enterprise Ethereum Alliance initiatives, including the formation of Decentralized Identity Foundation and use of GS1 standards by IBM and Microsoft for their Hyperledger projects.

 4. Technically complex complex complex

-This is limiting feasibility of implementing distributed ledger systems.
-As expected, there will be a learning curve, need to hire experts and train them, etc. Deloitte says that cloud-based blockchain technology as a service can help address complexities and costs related to adoption of the technology while easing implementation and development and maintenance of blockchain projects and networks.
+This is limiting the feasibility of implementing distributed ledger systems.
+As expected, there will be a learning curve, need to hire experts and train them, etc. Deloitte says that cloud-based blockchain technology as a service can help address complexities and costs related to the adoption of the technology while easing implementation and development and maintenance of blockchain projects and networks.